blankevolved/spanish-learning-game/README.md

     }
 }
 ```
-For every new word increse the number, starting from 0:
+For every new word increase the number, starting from 0:
 ```py
 set = {
     0:{